-During our fieldwork, we noted various improper postings of disbursements to the Academy, as the Academy's Management Company records all activity through excel and in one account in the Company's accounting software, as well as is responsible for more than one Academy.
-This resulted in the Academy not being charged for expenses that were true obligations of the Academy.
-We recommend that the Management Company of the Academy implement a procedure to have the Academy's Director review all invoices and verify that the correct Academy is being charged.
-In addition, we would like to recommend that the Management Company of the Academy implement an additional fund in their accounting software, rather than running the Academy's activity through excel, to help ensure the proper recording of activity, and to help mitigate the potential risk of comingling funds.
-This control would also then help mitigate the need for material journal entries being needed during the audit.
+During our fieldwork, we noted various improper postings of disbursements to the Academy.
+The Academy's management company records all activity through excel and in one account in the company's accounting software and is responsible for more than one Academy.
+These activities resulted in the Academy being charged for expenses that were not true obligations of the Academy and also not being charged for all the Academy's true obligations.
+We recommend that the management company of the Academy implement a procedure to have the Academy's Director review all invoices and verify that the correct Academy is being charged.